OpenVisualCloud/Media-Transport-Library/doc/run.md

 ### 5.5 No access to vfio device

-Please add current user the access to the dev if below error message.
+If you encounter the following error message, please grant the current user access to the dev:

 ```bash
 EAL: Cannot open /dev/vfio/147: Permission denied